Jump to main content

 When travelling with Skyss tickets on trains, express buses, or express boats, specific rules apply.

-Travel guarantee if there is no space
+Travel guarantee if there is no space for you

-It means that we will do our best to help passengers arrive on time.
-If we cannot offer alternative transport and/or if you arrive more than 20 minutes late, we will refund documented expenses according to our rules and rates.
+The travel guarantee applies to buses, Bergen Light Rail and boats, and we undertake to do our best to help travellers arrive on time.
+If we are unable to offer an alternative means of transport and/or you are more than 20 minutes delayed, we will reimburse documented costs in accordance with the applicable rules and rates.

 Here you will find information for travel with